asbhogal/Tailwind-CSS-Website/README.md

  ##### FRONT END DELIVERY #####

  This repo has been deployed client site using Vercel.
 As such, Vercel handles the server-side optimisations, security and performance metrics, incl. caching, WebP delivery, headers and compression (Gzip and Brotli).
 Adjustments to these, and others, can be made by creating a <code>vercel.json</code> file.
 See Vercel's documentation for further details.
+The repo owner has also left the WebP versions of the images in the <code>/src</code> dist should you require them for client-side builds.

  ##### FORK/CLONING PERMISSIONS #####